Assistant Professor/Tenure-Track Faculty

 San Antonio, Texas 78229-3900

 All faculty appointments are designated as security sensitive positions.
-The University of Texas Health Science Center at San Antonio is an Equal Employment Opportunity/Affirmative Action Employer including protected veterans and persons with disabilities.
+The UT Health San Antonio is an Equal Employment Opportunity/Affirmative Action Employer including protected veterans and persons with disabilities.